grayodesa/terminal42/wp-content/plugins/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.10.0-1 =
+= 1.10.1-1 =

-(2016/07/29) Enhanced support for Schema Recipe markup for Pinterest and Google.
-Added new recipe input fields and recipe integration option in the WPSSO JSON settings page.
+(2016/08/18) Added support for an "areaServed" property (as a "circle" GeoShape) in the Schema Local Business markup (Pro version).